dquandt/hello/readme.md

     * Tab 6.
 Configure security groups (TCP, HTTP, ...)
 1. Click "Launch"
 1. Select a key pair (or download a new one)
-1. Set the permissions for key on your machine appropriately.

-        sudo chown [username] [keyname].pem
-        sudo chmod 400 [keyname].pem`
+1. Set the permissions for key on your machine appropriately sudo chown [username] [keyname].pem sudo chmod 400 [keyname].pem
 1. If desired, allocate and associate an Elastic IP to the new server instance.